 This form is for bookings only - you can not use it to check availability.
 Here is why Features Remote/isolated Association member Reef dropoff Western style toilet English speaking Good house reef Calm beach IDR 360,000 to 450,000 Sandy Beach Has private bungalows Details

 Dugong Homestay is located at Raspapir, an east-facing beach on a peninsula on the central north coast of Batanta.
 The homestay is named for the dugongs that regularly graze the seagrass meadows in front of the homestay during high tides.

-Dugong Homestay has two private bungalows, one on the beach and one on land.
-Both have enclosed verandahs with a table, comfortable chairs and ocean views.
-The beach bungalow has mattresses on the floor, while the land bungalow has a raised bed.
-Both rooms have the usual bedding consisting of sheets, pillows, bolsters and mosquito net and also have small mirror cabinets and power outlets for charging devices.
+Dugong Homestay has three private bungalows, two on the beach and one on land.
+All have enclosed verandahs with a table, comfortable chairs and ocean views.
+The beach bungalows have mattresses on the floor, while the land bungalow has a raised bed.
+All rooms have the usual bedding consisting of sheets, pillows, bolsters and mosquito net and also have small mirror cabinets and power outlets for charging devices.

-There’s no dining room at Dugong Homestay yet, so meals are taken on the bungalow verandahs.
+There’s no dining room at Dugong Homestay yet, so meals are taken on the (usually unoccupied) land bungalow verandah.

 Bathroom facilities are shared by guests and consist of a sand floored bathroom shelter with a dip mandi bathroom in one room and a western style toilet in the other.